metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Baltimore's receiving corps are more defined by their tight ends than their actual wide receivers.

 Richard Sherman coming and making plays near the line of scrimmage.

+Garoppalo hasn't been impressive in this game.
+A bad decision on third down ended a very promising drive.
+Not to mention he was bailed out by defensive pass interference on that drive anyway.
+I think the Ravens and their creative blitzes have warped the clock in his head.